 - Disposable Piping Bags or Reusable Piping Bags

 - Use Wilton piping tip #4 for outlining and flooding the cookies with icing.
 This is the same tip I usually use for royal icing, too.
+(And great for piping spider webs on Halloween cupcakes!)

 - Couplers: Couplers are needed if you’re switching around your piping tips and icing colors.
 For example, if you only have one piping tip #4 but want to use this tip for multiple colors of icing.
 A coupler makes it easy to switch tips between bags of icing.